abovesnoupi/MEVN/README.md

 # MEVN

 > Example of a fullstack app using Vue.js, Express and MongoDB.
-You will need to edit the MongoDB connection string in server/routes/api/posts.js to your own.
+Need to edit the MongoDB connection string in server/routes/api/posts.js to your own.

 ## Quick Start